How to use Google Forms and spreadsheets for your inventory

 How are companies combining Sheets and Forms to manage inventory?

 Companies can set up Google Forms to gather data for spreadsheets.
 There are a few different ways to do this depending on the needs of the company.
 Some examples include using forms to record transactions and sales, to record incoming products, or to track outgoing shipments from a warehouse.
 They enter individual products on the form with specific value options.
 Then, you can answer questions on the form manually at a computer or on a mobile device, or scan the items barcode or QR code to automatically populate the information.
 The form then sends this data to your spreadsheet, and you have a line of inventory data!

 Some organizations use these methods on a small scale, like checking out supplies or books at a small school.
 Or on a large-scale, like shipping operations in a warehouse.
 How complicated it is to set up your Forms and Sheets combo depends on how complicated your system is.

 To start using forms with your spreadsheets, first, you will need to have an inventory spreadsheet.
 You can create your own, or use our template to get you started.
-To use this you will need to click File → Make a Copy within the master, which will create your own copy in your Google Drive.
+To use this template, simply create a copy and it will download to your Google Drive.